 Dan dan Noodles is such a classic dish that is really worth the effort to master.
-I’ve been improving the recipe since I first published this recipe back in 2014, so now it’s time for the second revision.
+I’ve been improving the recipe since I first published it back in 2014, and this is the third version.

-Please feel free to go straight to the recipe directly if you’re familiar with the dish.
-If you’re new to Chinese food, make sure you glance through this post to learn about the ingredients and cooking tips.
+Go straight to the recipe directly if you’re familiar with the dish.
+If you’re new to Chinese food, make sure you browse through the post to learn about the ingredients and cooking tips.

-Dan dan Noodles (担担面, dan dan mian) is one of the most famous of Sichuan street foods.
-The freshly boiled egg noodles are served in a savory, spicy broth topped with crispy pork and peanut flakes.
+Dan Dan Noodles (担担面, dan dan mian) are one of the most famous of Sichuan street foods.
+The freshly boiled thin noodles are served in a savory, spicy sauce topped with crispy pork and peanut flakes.
 Simply stir everything together with a pair of chopsticks to coat the noodles with a bit of everything and slurp!
 The numbing, smoky, spicy sauce will shock your taste buds, leaving you craving for more.

 When you go into different restaurants, you’ll find each chef has their own interpretation on dan dan noodles.

 In Sichuan restaurants in China, the dan dan noodle dish is more of a snack than a main and is usually served in a small bowl.
-The noodles are more soupy — mostly immersed in a thick red broth made with chili oil, with a small amount of pork on top.
-The broth can sometimes be too spicy to handle for most people, but it depends on the chef.
+The noodles are mostly immersed in a thick red broth made with chili oil, with a small amount of pork on top.
+The dish can sometimes be more soupy and very spicy, but it depends on the chef.

 My own interpretation of dan dan noodles

 When I make dan dan noodles at home, I use an approach that is 80% true to the original version from Sichuan.
-You get the ultra-umami, spicy and numbing-ness coming from the fried pork, pickles, homemade chili oil, and Sichuan peppercorns.
-But I also mixed in some sesame paste to make the sauce creamier and more appealing to anyone who can only handle milder food.
+You get the ultra-umami, spicy and numbing-ness coming from the fried pork, pickled mustard greens, homemade chili oil, and Sichuan peppercorns.
+But I also mix in some sesame paste to make the sauce creamier and more appealing to anyone who prefers milder food.

 Sui Mi Ya Cai (碎米芽菜) is a must-have ingredient if you want to call a dish dan dan noodles in China.
-It is not just any type of fermented mustard green, but a type of cardamine bean sprout that is native to Sichuan.
+It is a type of cardamine bean sprout that is native to Sichuan.
 It is dried, flavored with sugar and spices, and fermented.
-The end result is a dark brown pickle that has a crunchy texture and a one-of-a-kind taste — a bit sweet, salty, savory, with a earthy umami.
+The end result is a dark brown pickle that has a crunchy texture and a one-of-a-kind taste — a bit sweet, salty, and savory, with an earthy umami.

 Chili oil is a staple in every family household in Sichuan and the homemade version is a must.
 It is the main ingredient in dan dan noodles and I highly recommend you make your own.
 Making chili oil might look daunting at first, but trust me, it only takes 5 minutes.
 Check out this post to learn how.

-A quick note to anyone who cannot handle spicy food — you will still benefit from the homemade chili oil.
+NOTE: to anyone who prefers not to eat spicy food — you will still benefit from the homemade chili oil.
 When you’re making the noodle sauce, you can add a small amount of chili oil to infuse aroma and smokiness; your dish won’t end up very spicy.

-Please note, Chinese sesame paste tastes VERY different from tahini.
+NOTE: Chinese sesame paste tastes VERY different from tahini.
 Do not use tahini as an alternative.
-If you don’t want to purchase Chinese sesame paste, you can also use peanut butter with a few teaspoons of sesame oil mixed in.
+If you don’t want to purchase Chinese sesame paste, you can also use natural peanut butter with a few teaspoons of sesame oil mixed in.

 Sesame paste has a tendency to thicken when you stir in the liquid.
-The best way to mix the sauce is by adding the sesame paste first, then mixing in the liquid ingredients little by little.
+The best way to mix the sauce is to add the sesame paste first, then mix in the liquid ingredients little by little.
 Whisk the mixture with a pair of chopsticks (or a spoon) until the solid paste is fully blended with the liquid.
 Then add more liquid and repeat, so everything will dissolve evenly.

-To properly prepare the pork for dan dan Noodles, cook it low and slow.
+To properly prepare the pork for dan dan Noodles, you’ll need to “overcook” the pork.

-At the end you will get beautifully browned pork without adding any soy sauce.
-The pork bits will be tender and have an almost crispy texture when hot.
-They will turn a bit chewy once cooled, but since we’ve fully rendered the fat, the pork will taste great served cold.
+In the end you will have dark-brown colored pork without adding any soy sauce.
+The pork bits will be a bit chewy and have an almost-crispy texture when hot.

 The best workflow is:

-- Mix the sauce (make chili oil if needed) – this can be prepared ahead
+- Mix the sauce (and make chili oil if needed) – this can be prepared ahead

 - Use the noodle-boiling water to quickly blanch the vegetables

-- Serve everything family-style, so everyone can assemble their noodles to their preference
+- Serve everything family-style, so everyone can assemble their noodles the way they like

-If you’re preparing this dish for a party, I highly recommend you prepare the sauce and the pork ahead of time, and they will stay good in the fridge for a couple days.
-Simple boil the noodles and heat up the pork and broth in the microwave right before serving.
+If you’re preparing this dish for a party, I highly recommend you prepare the sauce and the pork ahead of time.
+They will stay good in the fridge for a couple of days.
+Simply boil the noodles and heat up the pork in the microwave right before serving.

 More Sichuan food recipes